Kent Williams (artist)

 Kent Robert Williams (born 1962) is an American painter and graphic novel artist.

 Williams, a draftsman and painter, has realized his work through various other artistic channels as well; that of the illustrated word and the graphic novel (including The Fountain with filmmaker Darren Aronofsky), printmaking, photography, design, architecture, and film.
 A selection of his works on paper, Kent Williams: Drawings & Monotypes, was published in 1991, and Koan: Paintings by Jon J Muth & Kent Williams, was published in 2001.
 His monograph, Kent Williams, Amalgam: Paintings & Drawings, 1992-2007, with text by Edward Lucie-Smith and Julia Morton, is the most comprehensive collection of Williams' work to date.

+More recent publications include Kent Williams, Eklektikos (ASFA, 2011), with text by Peter Frank and Alex Ross; :Opthalm (ASFA, 2013); Via Lactea: His Drawings and Paintings of the Artist Soey Milk (ASFA); and The Kwaidan Collection (Beehive Books, Philadelphia, 2023), co-authored with Lafcadio Hearn, with an introduction by Darren Aronofsky, foreword by Kyoko Yoshida, and afterword by Bon Koizumi.

 Early life

 Williams was born in New Bern, North Carolina.
 He attended the Pratt Institute in New York City and graduated in 1984.

 Comics

 From 1983 to 1985, Kent Williams was a regular contributor to Marvel Comics' Epic Illustrated.
 He collaborated with writer J. M. DeMatteis on Blood: A Tale in 1987 and with writers Walt and Louise Simonson and co-artist Jon J Muth on Havok and Wolverine: Meltdown the following year.
 The latter series was a result of Williams and Muth's desire to work on a project together.
 Williams was the regular cover artist for DC Comics' Hellblazer in 1990–1991.
 Comics historian Les Daniels noted that Williams' "impressionistic painting style is an example of the new look that DC's Vertigo line brought to comics."
 Williams drew the "Fear of Falling" short story for Vertigo Preview #1 (1993) which featured the Sandman and was written by Neil Gaiman.
 In 2006 he illustrated a graphic novel adaptation of The Fountain from the script by filmmaker Darren Aronofsky.